AntoniosHadji/goquotemonitor/README.md

 TODO:

+[ ] Create mechanism to shutdown goroutines instead of just CTRL-C to exit.
+[ ] Add http server for UI to manage config data
 [X] Current quote parameters are hard coded into the executable.
-[ ] Create mechanism to shutdown goroutines instead of just CTRL-C to exit.
-[ ] Remove other hard coded configuration
+[X] Remove other hard coded configuration
     - account-id
     - trade desk ids
     * asset ids